 - 1. All members of staff will receive a copy of the SEND policy. - 2.
-The Head teacher and the SENDco after consultation will make any change to the policy. - 3.
+The Head teacher and the SENDCO after consultation will make any change to the policy. - 3.
 The policy will be discussed at a staff meeting where any necessary amendments can be made. - 4.
 The Governing Body of the School will be presented with the policy. - 5.
-It will be the responsibility of the Head Teacher, a named Governor, the SENDCO, the teaching staff and the LSA's to implement this policy throughout the school.
+It will be the responsibility of the Head Teacher, a named Governor, the SENDCO, the teaching staff and the LSA's, TA's, HLTA's to implement this policy throughout the school.